vuiseng9/fp4-training/readme.md

 ### Varying Axis of Quantization

-"1D" block quantization means the blocks are taken along **one** matrix axis, even though the physical grouping is still 2D.
-For example, MX groups contiguous 32 elements along a row or a column (NVFP4 uses 16 elements), so the block shape is effectively 1×K or K×1 with K is the block size.
+"1D" block quantization means the blocks are taken along **one** of the matrix axes, even though the physical grouping is still 2D.
+For example, MX groups contiguous 32 elements along a row or a column (NVFP4 uses 16 elements), so the block shape is effectively 1×K or K×1 where K is the block (group) size.

 This raises a key question: along which axis should we quantize? **Along the contraction (inner) axis of the matmul.**

 If you inspect the three training GEMMs closely, each $W, X, G$ must be quantized along different axes depending on the matmul.
 As a result, the same tensor requires both axes of quantization.
-In the diagram, we normalize everything to row-wise quantization and insert transposes to match our equations.
+In the diagram above, we normalize everything to row-wise quantization and insert transposes to match our equations.
 In practice, implementations choose how to handle this.
 For example:
 1. [Transformer Engine][te] keeps both row-wise and column-wise quantized copies to avoid transposes at runtime.
 2. Some work uses double quantization (as shown on the right of the diagram), i.e., re-quantizing an already (de)quantized tensor along the other axis.
 This avoids storing two copies, at the cost of additional quantization error.